Launch pricing: Journey from $10/mo (was $12.99). See plans →

 • 1Hair porosity determines how well your hair absorbs and retains moisture

-• 2Low porosity: tight cuticles, products sit on top, use heat to help penetration
+• 3Low porosity: tight cuticles, products sit on top, use heat to help penetration

-• 3Medium porosity: balanced moisture, most products work well
+• 4Medium porosity: balanced moisture, most products work well

-• 4High porosity: gaps in cuticle, needs heavy products and sealing
+• 5High porosity: gaps in cuticle, needs sealing, often signals damage

 Ready for Your Personalized Routine?